ahmedrafiq09/Decision-Tree-Diabetes-Prediction/README.md

-#I Decision Tree Algorihm to predict the diabetes disease in the patient.
+#I Use Decision Tree Algorihm to predict the diabetes disease in the patient.